sunilr61/OnlineCollegeLectureRender/README.md

   * Eg #3.
 If a learner was a part of batch 1 from 1st Jan 2021 to 31st Jan 2021, and then batch 2 from 1st Feb 2021 onwards i.e. learner is still a part of batch 2, then the learner should be able to see all the lectures that happened for batch 1 between 1st Jan and 31st Jan, and all the lectures that happened for batch 2 from 1st Feb onwards.
 No other lectures should be shown to the learner.
 * The output should be sorted by the lecture start time in ascending order.

-## Instructions
-1. Carefully look at the dto package.
-These classes represent the request and response of the functionality which we want to implement.
-2. Carefully examine the models package to understand the database schema.
-3. Implement the `fetchTimeline` method inside the `LearnerController`.
-4. Implement the `LectureService` interface and fix the repository interfaces.
-5. You might need to add annotations like `@Service`, `@Autowired`, `@Entity` etc. to make the solution work.
-You might also need to handle cardinality between the models.
-6. We will be using H2 database which is an in-memory SQL database.
-You do not need to implement any database related code.
-You just need to use the repository interfaces to interact with the database.